Space STEM Camp

-"Liftoff with Math 2015!" provides kids in grades 6-12 an opportunity to participate in a concentrated weeklong STEM (Science, Technology, Engineering, and Mathematics) camp experience with an emphasis on space oriented mathematical and computer sciences.
-This program is designed to challenge students with learning and exploration in the applied aspects of mathematics.
+"Liftoff with STEM 2015!" provides kids in grades 6-12 an opportunity to participate in a concentrated weeklong STEM (Science, Technology, Engineering, and Mathematics) camp experience.
+This program is designed to challenge students with learning and exploration in the applied aspects of science, technology, engineering, and math.
 The strategic vision and design of the program are to challenge the students and provide opportunities to learn and explore the applied aspects of STEM disciplines.

-"Liftoff with Math 2015!" is a week-long program.
+"Liftoff with STEM 2015!" is a week-long program.
 The camp will take place during the summer of 2015.
-Dates to be announced later.
+Register Now

-- Learn how to use mathematics to model natural phenomena.
+- Learn how to use STEM to model natural phenomena.

-- Become familiar with modern techniques of mathematical computer simulation.
+- Become familiar with modern techniques of STEM computer simulation.

 - Model lightning from data provided by NASA.

-- Complete a space related project to be exhibited at the final award ceremony.
+- Complete a STEM space related project to be exhibited at the final award ceremony.

-Liftoff with Math campers will stay in a UNLV dormitory, eat meals in the campus dining commons, and experience college life.
+Liftoff with STEM campers will commute to UNLV from 8 a.m. to 6 p.m., eat breakfast and lunch in the campus dining commons, and experience college life.
+On Saturday, the program will begin at 9 a.m.

 Relation to UNLV Mission